Determining a Points Configuration from a Subset of the Pairwise Distances: The Extremal Setting

-If we consider the graph $G'$, obtained by replacing each vertex of $V$ by a $k$-clique and each edge of $G$ by all possible edges between the new cliques, then we obtain $G'=(V',E')$ with $|E(G')| = \Omega\left( k^2 |E(G)|\right)$ and $|V(G')|=nk$, moreover every two vertices in this graph has $\leq 2k$ common neighbors, hence this graph satisfies the conditions of this claim as:
+Replace each vertex of $F$ by a $k$-clique and each edge of $F$ by all possible edges between the corresponding cliques.
+Let $G$ be the resulting graph and put $N=km$.
+If two vertices of $G$ are non-adjacent, then they lie in clusters corresponding to two non-adjacent vertices of $F$.
+Since $F$ is $C_4$-free, those two vertices have at most one common neighbour in $F$, and hence the two blown-up vertices have at most $k$ common neighbours in $G$.
+Also,